IF YOU'RE ALREADY PRODUCING, STRUCTURE MATTERS

-At a certain level of production, splits and caps stop being abstract.
-They become meaningful.
-Experienced agents owe it to themselves to examine structure carefully.
+At a certain level of production, splits and caps stop being small details.
+They become real money.

 YOU MIGHT BE HERE BECAUSE:

-• You’ve built a solid business, but something still feels incomplete
+• You’ve built a solid business, but everything still depends on you

 • You’re starting to think beyond the next transaction